Titus 1:5 This is why I left you in Crete, so that you might put what remained into order, and appoint elders in every town as I directed you

 What Do Elders Do?

 The responsibility of an elder is first and foremost to devote himself to the ministries of prayer and teaching the Word of God as portrayed in the pattern of the apostles in Acts 6:1-7.
 The major qualification that differentiates the office of elder from the office of deacon is the requirement that an elder must be able to teach (1 Timothy 3:2; 4:11-16; 2 Timothy 4:1-5; Titus 1:9; 2:1).
 This qualification is in place because elders are primarily responsible for the doctrinal integrity of the church.
 They lead the church in Biblical teaching on various platforms and through various means including corporate preaching, small group teaching, and discipleship of individuals.
 They hold one another accountable in matters of doctrinal integrity and they protect the church’s membership from false teaching.
-Elders make decisions together in regard to the future of the church based upon the teaching of the Bible and the leading of the Spirit.
+Elders pray, discuss, and give directional guidance for the oversight and missional direction of the church.

 Elders are also responsible for the ministry of shepherding.
 They pay close attention to themselves and to all the flock of which the Holy Spirit has made them overseers.
 They care for God’s church (Acts 20:7-32).
 This shepherding involves the exercise of oversight that is willing, eager, and clothed with humility (1 Peter 5:1-5).
 Pastors lead by example in their disciple-making of the congregation through modeling Christ-like character, engaging in pastoral care, counseling, and carrying out Biblical church discipline.
 They are ultimately responsible for equipping the saints for the work of the ministry and for building up the body of Christ (Ephesians 4:11-13).